 Attend the annual Memorial Service at the State Convention.

 As a member of the Board of Trustees, assist with the preparation of an annual budget in March of each year with the assistance of the State Treasurer.

-Maintain an inventory of all Maine Elks Association physical assets
+Maintain an inventory of all Maine Elks Association physical assets.

 Monitor State Budget